FAIRSpace-AdMaLL/ndt_localizer/README.md

-## A clean and simple NDT localizer
+## A ROS-based NDT localizer with multi-sensor state estimation

-This repo modified from Autoware lidar_localizer module.
-Unlike the module in Autoware with haveily dependency on a lot of packages(you need compile all the packages in Autoware project), this repo is clean, simple and with no dependencies.
-All you need is ROS, and a pcd file(the point cloud map).

-Let's start our lidar-based localization learning with this simple repo!
+This repo is a ROS based multi-sensor robot localisation.
+A NDT localizer is losely-coupled with wheeled odometry and IMU for continous global localization whithin a pre-build point cloud map.

+## Prerequsitis
+You will need the [robot_localisation](http://docs.ros.org/en/melodic/api/robot_localization/html/index.html) package.
+The configurations of multi-sensors of our robot are detailed in `cfgs/global_ekf.yaml` and `cfgs/local_ekf.yaml`.

 ## Localization in a pointcloud map(pcd)